 Enables or disables the echo transmission mode.
 This mode is disabled by default.
+If you are not using distributed BFD then echo mode works only when the peer is also FRR.

 It is recommended that the transmission interval of control packets to be increased after enabling echo-mode to reduce bandwidth usage.
 For example: transmit-interval 2000.